car hire Spain

 Alcalá de Henares

-Distance from Madrid: 30 kilometres
+Distance from Madrid: 30 km

 The city is declared World heritage by the UNESCO with its fortification from the 14th century, the cathedral from the 15th century, the Renaissance University, the archbishop´s palace, a convent from the 17th century and the house of Miguel de Cervantes.